Naxals abduct 3 in Chhattisgarh's Balrampur, rescue operation underway | Law-Order

 Naxals abduct 3 in Chhattisgarh's Balrampur, rescue operation underway

-A probe is underway here in the Samri Path area to find the three mineworkers who were allegedly abducted by Naxals in the Balrampur district.
+A probe is underway here in the Samri Path area to find the three mineworkers who were allegedly abducted by Naxals about ten ago in the Balrampur district.
 The police have said that a probe is underway to locate the mineworkers despite no formal complaint.

 Also Read: Four houses in Chhattisgarh's Balrampur damaged by elephants